AaHaHaa/MMTools/README.md

 * 5/20/2024:<br>
 Finish the initial implementation of Er and Nd rate-equation gain modeling.
 More tests will be done for verification.
 * 7/17/2024:<br>
 I've fixed bugs related to multimode mode-locking.
-Thanks Yi Zhou, from Univeristy of Hong Kong, for asking me add examples for a few multimode functions.
+Thanks Yi Zhou, from Univeristy of Hong Kong, for asking me to add examples for a few multimode functions.
 Please check the "MM ANDi" example in "ANDi oscillator/" folder in "Examples/".
 In addition, I've finished implementing all types of gain media.
 Please take a look.
 More tests need to be done.
 Addition of ASE to the coherent signal field is corrected, which was wrong previously.
 See the comments in the `stepping_RK4IP/MPA_rategain.m` for details.